etKing666/self_driving_car/test_cases.md

 ### Description:

-This test case covers a mix of events of various types.
+This test case covers a mix of events/functions of various types (validation testing).

 ### Test steps: